 The country is also famous for being home to the world’s largest castle – Malbork and it has 16 World Heritage Sites.
 The number of expats who have moved to live in Poland hit an all-time high in 2019, reaching 400,000 registered foreigners.
 With a rich history and culture, gorgeous natural resources, solid infrastructure as well as comparatively low costs of living, Poland has become an attractive country to call home.

 The capital Warsaw ranked 173 out of 209 most expensive cities in the world, according to Mercer’s 2019 Cost of Living Survey.
-It is natural that the cost of living in Warsaw will be higher than other cities and surrounding areas, but you’re not necessarily limited to just the capital – you can also opt for coastal Gdansk or historic Wroclaw.
+It is natural that the cost of living in Warsaw will be higher than other cities and surrounding areas, but you’re not necessarily limited to just the capital when it comes to choosing the best city to live in – you can also opt for coastal Gdansk or historic Wroclaw.

 The average monthly net salary in Poland after tax is 736.09 EUR while the main professions and their associated salaries in Warsaw are: IT manager (32,531.89 EUR), Mobile developer (32,431.24 EUR), Financial analyst (27,546.19 EUR), Web developer (26,747.11 EUR), Business analyst (25,185.64 EUR) and Sales Manager (24,052.29 EUR).
 This post is for you if you are:

 - Planning a trip to Poland

 - Or you would like to permanently move there and call it your new home.

 Opening a bank account in Poland